kovacsanna77/LogAnalyzerCrew/report.md

 ## 1. HTTP Methods Analysis

 ### Overview
-The analysis of HTTP methods provides insight into the types of requests being made to the web server.
+The analysis of HTTP methods provides insight into the types of requests being made to the server.
 Understanding the distribution of these methods is crucial for identifying normal versus potentially malicious activity.

 ### Data Summary
 - **Total GET requests:** 15,000